Message from the Director

 We are dedicated to promoting the vocation of student affairs within our region and beyond by providing opportunities for professional development and training.
 Explore the website and learn about our upcoming events, professional development opportunities, knowledge community contributions and information on becoming involved.

 Each year, Region II celebrates its community of Student Affairs professionals and students at the Region II Conference that takes place each June.
-We hope to see you at the 2022 Region II Annual Conference in Niagara Falls, NY!

 The Region II Advisory Board oversees the various operations of the Region as well as representing the state organizations within Region II and coordinating with the Knowledge Communities.